Dependable Intelligent Systems (DEIS) Research Group

 The DEIS RG operates as an Academic Garden

-Our work focuses on model-based design of these systems, for example using techniques based on the UML language and derivatives such as SysML, or architecture description languages such as AADL and EAST-ADL.
+Our work focuses on model-based design of dependable systems, for example using techniques based on the UML language and derivatives such as SysML, or architecture description languages such as AADL and EAST-ADL.
 It covers both sides of a typical systems' engineering lifecycle and automates aspects of system and software engineering via application of advanced algorithms on system models, for example genetic algorithms, other search metaheuristics and artificial intelligence techniques.
 We have made progress towards solving significant problems in system design including optimal top-down allocation of overall system requirements to components of an architecture, bottom-up model-based prediction verification of dependability requirements, and the design of new generation user interfaces for tools for engineering dependable systems.

 We are internationally renowned in academia and industry for our innovative work on improvement of dependability of systems.
 Dependability - which encompasses a number of qualities, such as safety, security, reliability, availability, and maintainability - is an important consideration in any safety and mission critical system, examples of which can be found in a wide variety of industries: transport, energy, space, process, medical and financial systems to name but a few.
 It is important that the likelihood and severity of failures in such critical systems are reduced as far as possible, especially as dependable systems are now widely used in everyday consumer products, such as cars and medical equipment.